 Patel et al (2012) Soluble interleukin-6 receptor induces motor stereotypies and co-localizes with gp130 in regions linked to cortico-striato-thalamo-cortical circuits.
 PLoS One 7 e41623 PMID: 22911828

 Do you know of a great paper that uses GBR 12909 dihydrochloride from Tocris?
-If so please let us know.
+Please let us know.

 Literature in this Area